artmg/lubuild/help/use/Music-and-multimedia.md

     * manipulating files for the best size and markup
         * including metadata tagging to make collections convenient
     * other kinds of AV file conversion
+    * maintaining a catalogue of media owned (even when not ripped)
 * [https://github.com/artmg/lubuild/blob/master/help/manipulate/photos.md]
 	* image recognition (OCR, QR codes etc)
 * For details of some ways to make Music and Multimedia available around your house: